pic

 • Urgency

-IBS doesn’t always affect the digestive tract.
-Some people with IBS experience urinary symptoms or sexual problems.
 If you suffer from IBS, you may notice that your symptoms worsen with stress.

 What causes IBS?

-Despite being identified over 200 years ago, doctors aren’t certain what causes IBS.
-It’s been theorized that people with IBS have altered bowel motility or that the colon may be more sensitive to mild stimulation.
+Despite being identified over 200 years ago, doctors aren’t certain exactly what causes IBS.
+It’s been theorized that people with IBS have altered bowel motility or that the intestines may be more sensitive to mild stimulation.
 It’s also been recently suggested that an imbalance in your gut microbiome may play a role in your IBS symptoms.

 While the exact cause is still being investigated, IBS is often triggered by certain foods, medications, and emotional stress.
 The presence of gas and stool in the colon may also trigger symptoms.